 Wide-Brimmed (most common)

-This is our hiking hat of choice and is probably one of the first images to come to mind when you think about a traditional hiking hat.
+This is our sun hat of choice and is probably one of the first images to come to mind when you think about a traditional hiking hat.
 It’s designed to provide 360 degree shade, while still providing plenty of airflow.

 Caped (for the serious hiker)

-Caped hiking hats look like a ballcap with an extra piece of material.
+Caped hats look like a ballcap with an extra piece of material.
 The brim covers the front of your face, while the neck flap protects your ears and neck.
 This cap is often associated with more serious hikers, or hikers that frequently hike in hot and arid environments.

 Ballcap (most versatile)

 A ballcap (or cap) is your traditional baseball cap and can be purchased almost anywhere.
 While it provides the least amount of sun protection, it’s also the most versatile.
 It can be worn in day to day activities, but it can also be paired with a sun hoodie or Buff for extra protection when you need it.
-These types of hiking hats also typically have the best designs, with more options for colors and prints.
+These types of hats also typically have the best designs, with more options for colors and prints.

 Fun Design Features for the Best Hiking Hats